Tom-Harris/Mint-DefenderBox/README.md

 I intend to create scripts to update this base image for routine use and at some cadence will re-release the as-built image to allow members to download and be prodcutive faster.

+In order to use this VM, you will need VMWare Workstation.